Clarifai CLI

 clarifai login [OPTIONS] [API_URL]

 The clarifai login command is used to authenticate and configure your connection to the Clarifai platform.
-This involves setting up a Personal Access Token (PAT) and other necessary configurations for making API requests.
+This involves setting up a Personal Access Token (PAT) and user ID for making API requests.

-Authentication follows a specific order of precedence.
-If environment variables — such as CLARIFAI_PAT — are set, they take priority and are used first.
-If no relevant environment variables are provided, the CLI falls back to using the credentials and settings defined in the active context.
+Authentication follows a defined order of precedence.
+If you set values (such as CLARIFAI_PAT) as environment variables in your terminal, these take priority and are used first.
+If no relevant environment variables are found, the CLI falls back to the credentials and settings defined in the active context.
+For security best practices, we recommend using environment variables instead of hardcoding credentials directly in your code.

 Here is an example of setting PAT as an environment variable: